-Following your tender/proposal for the supply of technical assessment of the changes that the EU has made to Annex III of the Outdoor Noise Directive and the impact that these changes may have on manufacturers of equipment in scope of the Directive, we are pleased to confirm our intention to award this Contract to you.
+Following your proposal for the supply of Investment Advisory Services to the British Embassy Tokyo, we are pleased confirm our intention to award this Contract to you.

-The attached Order Form, terms and conditions (Conditions) and the Schedules set out the terms of the contract between you and The Department for Business and Trade for the provision of the Deliverables set out in the Order Form (the Contract).
+The attached Order Form, terms and conditions (Conditions) and the Schedules set out the terms of the contract between you and the British Embassy Tokyo for the provision of the Deliverables set out in the Order Form (the Contract).

-We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful Delivery of the Deliverables.
+We thank you for your co-operation to date, and look forward to forging a successful working relationship resulting in a smooth and successful Delivery of the Deliverables.